blockchainsllc/in3-docs/docs/api-java.md

 cd app

-# if it exists we only call git pull
+# if it exists, we only call git pull
 if [ -d in3-core ]; then
     cd in3-core
     git pull
     cd ..
 else
-# if not we clone it
+# if not, we clone it
     git clone $IN3_SRC
 fi

-# copy the java-sources to the main java path
+# copy the Java sources to the main Java path
 cp -r in3-core/src/bindings/java/in3 src/main/java/

-# but not the native libs, since these will be build
+# but not the native libs, since these will be built
 rm -rf src/main/java/in3/native
 ```

-Step 3: Use the methods available in app/src/main/java/in3/IN3.java from android activity to access Incubed functions.
+Step 3: Use the methods available in app/src/main/java/in3/IN3.java from Android activity to access Incubed functions.

 Here is an example of how to use it: